TPesch/Sofware-Engineering-Project/README.md

 ### 1. **Git**

-- Demonstrate effective use of Git for version control, including branches, commits, and merges.
+- I’ve used Git throughout this project to manage version control effectively.
+Features like branches, commits, and merges have helped me stay organized and track progress.

 ### 2. **UML Diagrams**

-Include at least **three** different UML diagrams, artificially enhanced if necessary to fit Domain-Driven Design (DDD).
-The diagrams must be exported as images for submission.
+The project includes three UML diagrams that help visualize the system design.
+Using what we learned in class I used Miro to create these diagrams:

 - **Class Diagram**
   ![Class Diagram](https://i.imgur.com/1fJUkjS.png)